If you don't find the answer to your question after reviewing these FAQs, email email@example.com.

 - Can a medical assistant place or start an IV line?
 What if they take extra training?

-Unfortunately, starting an IV is out of scope for all the medical assistant professions.
+A medical assistant-certified can place IVs under direct visual supervision, remove IVs, and administer certain medications if the tasks meet delegation requirements.
+Unfortunately, starting an IV is out of scope for all other medical assistant professions.
 This is true even if the medical assistant has taken additional training to be certified in IV placement.
 Regardless of an individual’s training or skills, they must operate within the legal scope of practice of any healthcare credential they hold.
-A medical assistant-certified can remove IVs or administer certain medications if the tasks meet delegation requirements per WAC 246-827-0240, but medical assistants cannot place IVs.
 See RCW 18.360.050 for the full scope of practice for all medical assistant professions.

 - How much is the application and renewal fee?